 Gently state your preference.
 Scrub techs are obsessive about clearing the instruments off the near field and putting them back on the mayo stand or back table.
 If you’re going to be going between two instruments over and over, ask “may I place this here for a moment” to indicate you want an instrument to remain nearby and not be cleared right away.
 Follow up soon to “release” the instrument back to the tech, and thank them for allowing you to hang onto it longer.
 It’s just good to show deference here.
 They are doing their best to keep an orderly environment.
 Don’t make it a power struggle.

 Functional & Stereotactic

-- Which side?
+Which side?
 While everyone is scrambling to setup, you need to be repeating to yourself which side you’re operating on (left or right), because if you screw that up, you will be famous.
 Let everyone do their job while you calmly confirm imaging and mentally rehearse.
-Don’t operate on the wrong side.

 JP Pull slowly so you can be sure you’re not getting caught by a stitch or causing a bleed.
 Leave open the small wound.
+Grab and pull as proximal (to patient) to reduce risk of breaking.
 If oozing or trickle bleed, then consider placing a small gauze bandage.
 Preferable to place in red environmental hazard bag since non-trivial blood.

 EVD The drain should already have been clamped before the decision was made to withdraw.
 CloraPrep the area.
 Under sterile conditions, place a 3-0 monocryl stitch to close the opening in a figure-eight.
 Withdraw the catheter slowly–it’s the brain!
 Tie off your stitch.
 Place catheter and bedside drain in red hazard bag.